ca4ti/DragonProbe/README.md

 ### Runtime configuration

 Several settings can be applied at runtime, using the `dmctl` Python script.
-Settings are communicated over the Serprog USB serial port.
+Settings are communicated over a vendor USB interface.

-The currently implemented options are:
-- `support`: tells you which features this implementation/board supports
-- `ctsrts`: Enable/disable CTS/RTS-based hardware flow control for the UART port
-- `i2ctemp`: Get or set the I2C address of the fake I2C device of the temperature sensor.
-Use 0 for getting the value, 0xff for disabling, and any other for setting the address.
-The I2C device emulated is an MCP9808.
-             When setting a value, the old value is printed.

 ```
+$ ./dmctl.sh --help
-usage: dmctl [-h] [-v] [--ctsrts [CTSRTS]] tty
+usage: dmctl [-h] [--conn CONN] subcommand ...

-Runtime configuration control for DapperMime-JTAG

-positional arguments:
-  tty                Path to DapperMime-JTAG Serprog UART device

 optional arguments:
   -h, --help       show this help message and exit
-  -v, --verbose        Verbose logging (for this utility)
-  --ctsrts [CTSRTS]    Enable or disable CTS/RTS flow control (--ctsrts [true|false])
-  --i2ctemp [I2CTEMP]  Control the builtin I2C temperature controller: get (0),
+  --conn CONN      Connection string.
+Either a dmj-char device in /dev, a USB
+                   bus.device number, or a USB VID:PID pair.
+Defaults to trying
+                   /dev/dmj-* (if there is only one), and cafe:1312 otherwise.

+subcommands:
+  For more info on each subcommand, run the program with 'subcommand --help' as
+  arguments.

+  subcommand       Command to send to the device
+    get-device-info
+                   Shows device info
+    get-mode-info  Shows mode info.
+A mode can optionally be specified, default
-                       disable (-1/0xff) or set/enable (other) the current
+                   is the current mode.
-                       status and I2C bus address
-  --support            Get list of supported/implemented functionality
+    set-mode       Set the device mode
+    uart-cts-rts   Get, enable/disable UART hardware flow control
+    tempsensor     Get or set the IRC emulation enable/address of the
+                   temperature sensor.
+    jtag-scan      JTAG pinout scanner
+    sump-overclock
+                   SUMP logic analyzer overclock settings
 ```

-example:
+Example:

 ```
-$ ./dmctl.py /dev/ttyACM1 --ctsrts true
+$ ./dmctl.py --conn cafe:1312 get-device-info
 ```

 ## License